uksrc-developers/gbc/README.md

 Notes:

 * This code is adapted to input healpix files, so the original catalogues need to be split into healpixs for batch processing before running the code.
 * The tlv information is contained in the JSON file.
-This will vbe different for different healpixs - the values need to be setup before running the code.
+This will be different for different healpixs - the values need to be defined before running the code.

 ### Additional Notes